 During the 1920-1921 winter season, 235 Marlborough was once again the home of Margaret and Mildred Stearns.
 In the fall of 1921, they traveled abroad.

-By the 1921-1922 winter season, 235 Marlborough was the home of Miss Elise Dorr and Miss Mary Dorr, sisters.
+On July 1, 1921, 235 Marlborough was purchased from Margaret Osgood by Miss Elise Dorr and Miss Mary Dorr, sisters.
 They previously had lived at 45 Commonwealth with their mother, Mary Louisa (Stanwood) Dorr, the widow of cotton broker Ellerton Lodge Dorr.
 She had died in January of 1921.

 Mary Dorr died in November of 1926.
 Elise Dorr continued to live at 235 Marlborough until 1952.

-In October of 1953, 235 Marlborough was purchased by James Vincent Adley and his wife, Rose Ann (McGovern) Adley.
+On October 30, 1953, 235 Marlborough was purchased from Elise Dorr by James Vincent Adley and his wife, Rose Ann (McGovern) Adley.
 They previously had lived in Roxbury.
 In October of 1954, they applied for (and subsequently received) permission to remodel the interior.
 At that time, the house was a single-family dwelling and lodging house.
 In August of 1959, they applied for (and subsequently received) permission to convert the house into a two-family dwelling and lodging house.

 James Adley died in January of 1980.
 Rose Ann Adley continued to live at 235 Marlborough (and operate it as a lodging house) in the 1990s.

-In January of 1996, Kim L. Flood purchased 235 Marlborough from Rose Ann Adley.
+On January 29, 1996, 235 Marlborough was purchased from Rose Ann Adley, by then a resident of the Bronx, by Kim L. Flood.
 In March of 1996, Kim Flood applied for (and subsequently received) permission to convert the property from a two-family dwelling and lodging house back into a single-family dwelling.

 The property changed hands.
-It remained assessed as a single-family dwelling in 2014.
+It remained a single-family dwelling in 2016.